Improved Predictions for Higgs Q_T at the Tevatron and the LHC: Soft gluon resummation

 and

 with $\mu=C_3/b$.
 These quantities can be extracted order-by-order from the fixed-order calculations.
 In our numerical results, we have included $A^{(1, 2, 3)}$, $B^{(1, 2)}$ and $C^{(0, 1)}$, whose analytical expressions are given in Appendix~\ref{sec:abc_functions} for completeness.
 We use the canonical choice for the renormalization constants, $ C_1=C_3=2e^{-\gamma_E}$, $C_2=C_4=1$, which simplifies the above expressions.
-The function $\tilde{W}_{gg}^{NP}$ describes the non-perturbative part of the soft-gluon resummation, in which we use the BLNY parameterization~\cite{Landry:2002ix}.
+The function $\tilde{W}_{gg}^{NP}$ describes the non-perturbative part of the soft-gluon resummation, in which we use the BLNY parameterization~\cite{Landry:2002ix}, but with the nonperturbative coefficients $g_{1,2,3}$ scaled by the factor $C_A/C_F=9/4$.
+This scaling factor is to recognize that the initial state partons are gluons in the $gg \rightarrow H$ process, in contrast to quarks in the Drelll-Yan process.